tylerlum/cross_embodiment_ros/README.md

 * `record_joint_data_ros_node.py`: Subscribes to `/iiwa/joint_states` and `/iiwa/joint_cmd`.
 Records joint positions and commands to a file.
 * `sine_wave_publisher_ros_node.py` and `sine_wave_publisher_wider_ros_node.py`: Publishes sine waves to `/iiwa/joint_cmd` for testing.

+NOTE: We use a kuka allegro robot, so we also have `/allegroHand_0/joint_states` and `/allegroHand_0/joint_cmd` topics for the hand state and commands, respectively.
+We keep these out of the descriptions and diagrams for simplicity.

 ```mermaid
 graph LR
     D[Perception] -->|/object_pose| A